Alexander Nevsky Cathedral, Paris: Interior - the Iconostasis

 The Iconostasis presents a series of icons in a specific theological hierarchy.
-The lower level, called the Royal Portal, presents icons which illustrate the Annunciation and the four Evagelists, painted by Evgraf Sorokine.
-The icons, from north to south, represent of Christ, Aleksander Nevsky, and the Archangel Michael.
-On the south portion of the Iconostasis are icons of the Virgin Mary, Saint Stephen, and Saint Nicholas of Myra.
+The doors of the Royal Portal have icons of the Annunciation and the four Evangelists, painted by Evgraf Sorokine.
+The icons to the right of the Royal Portal show Christ, Aleksander Nevsky, and the Archangel Michael.
+To the left of the Iconostasis are icons of the Virgin Mary, Saint Stephen, and Saint Nicholas of Myra.